Clay Condrey

-Clayton Lee Condrey (born November 19, 1975) is an American former professional baseball relief pitcher, who played in Major League Baseball (MLB) for the San Diego Padres and Philadelphia Phillies.
+Clayton Lee Condrey (born November 19, 1975) is an American former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres and Philadelphia Phillies.
 Condrey featured five pitches: a sinker, cutter, curveball, changeup, and a four-seam fastball.

 Early life

 The right-handed pitcher played at Navasota High School and McNeese State University.
 The New York Yankees selected Condrey in the 94th round, with selection No. 1,730 of the 1996 Major League Baseball draft out of Angelina (Texas) Junior College.

 Professional career

 Condrey would eventually sign with the San Diego Padres in 1998.
 He was signed by then-Padres scout Theo Epstein.

 Condrey pitched with the San Diego Padres in the and seasons before he moved to the Phillies in the offseason.
 In the Padres organization as a starter, Clay started 43 games between the Triple-A Portland Beavers and the major leagues, giving up 118 earned runs in 257.1 innings (ERA of 4.13).

 Condrey pitched his entire season for the Triple-A Scranton/Wilkes-Barre Red Barons of the International League, where he led the team in starts and innings pitched (28 ST, 162 IP), compiling an ERA of 5.50.
 His campaign dropped slightly in appearances, where he appeared in only 24 starts (132.1 IP), but he subsequently lowered his ERA to 4.15.
 After being converted to relief, he was off to a strong start in as well, allowing only 3 earned runs in eight appearances, and was called up to the Phillies in May.

 Condrey began the season on the Phillies' active roster, but on April 14, 2007, Condrey was designated for assignment by the Phillies to make room on the roster for starting pitcher Freddy García, who had been on the DL since the end of spring training.
 Condrey would be designated for assignment three other times, up until August 3, 2007, when he was recalled from Triple-A Ottawa for his fifth stint of the season with the Phillies.
 Condrey was included on the postseason roster for the National League East Champion Phillies in 2007 and appeared in Game 2 of the NLDS against the Colorado Rockies.